-If you wanna try some different toppings, you can even put some berries, such as blackberries and/our blueberries, or create some decorations with the whipped cream.
+If you want to try some different toppings, you can even put some berries, such as blackberries and/or blueberries, or create some decorations with the whipped cream.

-If you wanna make a kid-friendly version, you can use a non-alcoholic rum drink, for instance Ronsin (this is an affiliate link: if you place an order, we will earn a small commission, with no extra cost for you).
+If you wanna make a kid-friendly version, you can use a non-alcoholic rum drink, for instance, Ronsin.

 Once your mojito cheesecake is ready, remember to place it in the fridge, well covered, for around 6 hours.
 The amount might be slightly longer if your fridge is not cold enough.
 The chances that some of this cake is left are close to zero, but if that is the case, you can store it both in the fridge or in the freezer.